gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     apply plugin: `cpp-lib`

-Running `gradle mainStaticLibrary` will build the static library.
+Running `gradle mainStaticLibrary` will build the main static library.

 ## Open issues

-- Add output file and input source sets to binaries.
+- Add output file and object file properties to static binaries.
 - Allow `StaticLibraryBinary` instances to be added manually.
 - Need to consume locally and between projects and between builds.
 - Need separate compiler and linker options for building shared and static library.